eminorhan/optimized-mae/README.md

 ## Optimized Masked Autoencoders (MAEs)

-An optimized, lean implementation of masked autoencoders (MAEs).
+A lean, optimized implementation of masked autoencoders (MAEs).
 The skeleton of the code is recycled from Facebook's [MAE](https://github.com/facebookresearch/mae) repository with various simplifications.
 The following optimizations are implemented:

 - [x] FlashAttention-2
 - [x] `torch.compile`